ishagupta0506/ISTVT/README.md

 # ISTVT: Interpretable Spatial-Temporal Video Transformer for Deepfake Detection

-**Course Project Implementation for EE656**

-This repository contains a PyTorch implementation of the ISTVT (Interpretable Spatial-Temporal Video Transformer) model for deepfake detection, developed as a course project for EE656.
-The implementation is based on the paper "ISTVT: Interpretable Spatial-Temporal Video Transformer for Deepfake Detection" but represents an independent implementation for educational purposes.
+This repository contains a PyTorch implementation of the ISTVT (Interpretable Spatial-Temporal Video Transformer) model for deepfake detection.
+The implementation is based on the paper "ISTVT: Interpretable Spatial-Temporal Video Transformer for Deepfake Detection," but represents an independent implementation for educational purposes.

 ## Project Overview